Yorick Tattoo LLC is a husband and wife team of Yorick Fauquant and Sarah LoRusso.

 The next day, as the boys prepared to leave for LA (the next stop on their American road trip), Sarah gave Yorick a tiger's eye stone for protection on his journey.
 Still convinced that this wasn’t the end, they said their goodbyes and promised to stay in touch.

-Halfway through Death Valley, at a gas station in the middle of nowhere, Yorick found a feeble WIFI connection, and using Google Translate, sent Sarah a message:
+Halfway through Death Valley, at a gas station in the middle of nowhere - the most romantic of places, Yorick found a feeble WIFI connection, and using Google Translate, sent Sarah a message:

 “This is crazy.
 I’m in love with an American girl I don’t even know.”

-Sarah knew she’d found something special—something so unique and amazing she’d run up to strangers and declare “I’m in love!” like she was in a 1940s romance flick.
+Sarah knew she’d found something special—something so unique and amazing she actually ended up approaching strangers and declaring, with arms in the air, “I’m in love!
+I’m in love!” like she was in a 1940s romance flick.

 Then, after months of daily (nearly 24/7) video chats, she did something she never thought she’d do—dropped everything and moved to France to be with the man she loved.